meatball133/crystal/exercises/concept/chess-game/.docs/introduction.md

 ## Char ranges

-Chars can be used in ranges and allows to get an interval of chars between two chars.
+Chars can be used in ranges and allow to get an interval of chars between two chars.
 This can be handy when you want to for example get the alphabet.

 ```crystal